-This study will test how well the best two decision trees predict dehydration in older people in care homes.
-We will test for dehydration by measuring blood osmolality, carry out all the assessments needed for the decision trees and collect relevant health and demographic information.
-We will use these data to assess how accurately our diagnostic trees are at identifying whether a person is dehydrated.
+This study tests how well the best two decision trees predict dehydration in older people in care homes.
+Participants are tested for dehydration by measuring blood osmolality, carrying out all the assessments needed for the decision trees and collecting relevant health and demographic information.
+These data are used to assess how accurately the diagnostic trees are at identifying whether a person is dehydrated.

 What are the possible benefits and risks of participating?

 Participating will help other older people by improving the recognition of dehydration.
 Participants receive a £10 voucher or equivalent for attending each of the two interviews.
 The blood test could be slightly painful, and could cause bleeding or bruising.